huaweicloud/huaweicloud-csi-driver/docs/evs/evs.md

     SCSI reservation commands are supported.
   - `"false"`: the disk device type will be VBD, which supports only simple SCSI read/write commands.

+* `kmsId` Optional.
+The KMS ID for disk encryption.
+If this parameter is specified, the disk will be encrypted.
+  It is located under `parameters`.

 * `capacity` Optional.
 The EVS disk size.
 The value ranges from 10 GB to 32,768 GB.
 Defaults to 10 GB.
   It is located under `volumeAttributes`.